Anshul117/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 For the official university credits, you need to pass the course exam that covers parts 1-5 of the course

-- If you fail the exam, it can be done again after one week
+- If you fail the exam, it can be done again after one week.
-- You may continue with submissions after the exam
+- You may continue with submissions after the exam.

 The exam is done in the exercise submission system.
 Follow the instructions below to complete the exam.